salmah52/NHFR_web_scraping_with_python/README.md

 Finally, the script closes the browser and the CSV file.

-Technologies Used List the programming languages, libraries, and tools that you used in your project
+Technologies Used List the programming languages, libraries, and tools that you used in your project.